 However, historical experience shows the moral line moves profoundly over time and geography.
 Morality draws its line somewhere along the food chain between the user and the used — predator and prey.
-And it depends upon which of these two poles the moralist identifies.
+Moreover, it depends upon which of these two poles the moralist identifies.

-Vietnamese eat dog, Swedes eat horse, yet both practices are possibly illegal in America.
+Vietnamese eat dog, Swedes eat horse, yet both practices are probably illegal in America.
 Abortion and the death penalty, in particular, exemplify morality’s moving line in the sand.
 Chapter 2 speaks to the arbitrary, co-generating quality of morality’s good vs. evil…

 If It Isn’t Evil, Then What Is It?